 Yes, we are asking all students to continue wearing a face covering while visiting the London campus, unless you are exempt.
 This is especially important while in communal areas, including the reception area, library and when using the lift.

 This rule is in line with the University’s Covid Commitment and government guidance.
-It is one of the measures in place at UWS designed to protect your wellbeing.
+It is one of the measures in place at UWS designed to protect your well-being.
+This may come as a culture shock to some students, but we’re always here if you need some advice.

 Will I need to take regular tests?